 By Axiom Law

 Adopting a legal department mission statement is critical to navigating the uncertain post-pandemic world.
-As stated in the recent 2021 Axiom General Counsel Survey Report, about the adherence to department and corporate values during the pandemic, the prioritization of cost reduction over core department values was significantly lower among those legal departments with mission statements (58%) than those without (75%).
+As stated in the recent 2021 Axiom General Counsel Survey Report on In-House Legal Department Mission Statements, Goals & Objectives during the pandemic, the prioritization of cost reduction over core department values was significantly lower among those legal departments with mission statements (58%) than those without (75%).

 Only 60% of general counsel (GCs) reported having a mission statement in the report, even though 79% of GCs believe their role is to be the conscience of the company as a values-based general counsel (VBGC).
 Even among the 40% who have defined legal department mission statements, it’s never too late to reevaluate what should be prioritized, as values shift with the ever-changing environment.
 The findings of the report suggest departments with codified values are better able to manage crises, which can help improve a company’s bottom line, as well as ensure employee well-being is addressed.
 Whether refining a current statement or creating a new one, incorporating the mission into annual strategic legal department planning exercises is beneficial to adhering to company values.

 Given the criticality of codifying values in order to navigate ongoing uncertainty, it is important that any mission statement be written thoughtfully in order to serve as an enduring legal department North Star.
 A structured legal department mission statement strengthens the department’s ability to adhere to its values, even beyond the team, into the values of the entire organization.

 Here are five steps VBGCs can take to ensure their mission statement is useful, effective, and relevant.